 I1-I2-I3 –.
 These diamonds come with inclusions visible to the naked eye.
 As such aren't considered a good investment.

-The next thing to discuss is the diamond Colour, which actually has more to do with a lack of it as opposed to a lot of colour.
-Diamonds that are colourless tend to refract more light and deliver a great sparkle.
-The more colour a diamond has, the less light it'll absorb.
-Colourless diamonds are a very rare find indeed.
+The next thing to discuss is the diamond Color, which actually has more to do with a lack of it as opposed to a lot of color.
+Diamonds that are colorless tend to refract more light and deliver a great sparkle.
+The more color a diamond has, the less light it'll absorb.
+Colorless diamonds are a very rare find indeed.

 Don’t be fooled by sellers who refer to a diamond as blue-white.
 What they're talking about here is fluorescence, which gives a diamond a milky appearance when exposed to sunlight, thus reducing its value.
 Sellers will try to make a diamond seem more sparkly by using lighting tricks.
 Always ask to see the stone in natural light.

 There are some blues, yellows.
-Other colours of diamonds available, all of which are very rare and extremely valuable.
+Other colors of diamonds available, all of which are very rare and extremely valuable.

 Jewelers use what's known as a GIA scale to rate all diamonds.
 D is the highest on the scale, which runs all the way to Z, which is the poorest quality.